hbons/Lockee/README.md

 # [Lockee](http://www.lockee.me/)
+There’s an instance of Lockee running on [lockee.me](http://www.lockee.me/).

 ## Temporary encrypted file lockers on the web.
 Seen those luggage lockers at the railway station?
 It’s like that, but for files.